 The First Church in Ipswich had four daughter churches.
-The Second Church in Ipswich originally called the Chebacco Parish and is now the Congregational Church of Essex was organized on September 6, 1681.
+The Second Church in Ipswich, originally called the Chebacco Parish, is now the Congregational Church of Essex and was organized on September 6, 1681.
 The Third Church in Ipswich, embodied October 27, 1714, is now the First Congregational Church of Hamilton.
-The Linebrook Church, first called West Farms Parish, was created on November 15, 1749.
-The South Church in Ipswich was formed in 1747, and led a long and useful life as a separate church until 1922, when it united again with its parent church to form what is legally known as "The First and South Congregational Church".
+The Linebrook Church, first called West Farms Parish, was organized on November 15, 1749.
+The South Church continued until 1922, when it united again with the First Church to form "The First and South Congregational Church".
 The First or "Old North" Church was retained as the house of worship and the South Church became the Parish House.

 Scope of Collection

-The First Parish Records documents the history the parish and the life of the church.
-The records document parish life through meeting minutes and reports.
-In addition, topics such as ministry work, pew rights, land discussions, hymns in church, and lists of the sacraments that occurred at the different parishes are included.
-These volumes document information regarding sacraments that occurred within the First Parish.
-Included are meeting records, church affairs and finances.
-It also contains lists of sacraments such as births, baptisms, communion, and marriages along with lists of deaths.
+The First Church records document the history and parish life of the church through meeting minutes, reports, financial documents, and vital statistics.
+In addition, topics such as ministry work, pew rights, land discussions, hymns in church, and lists of the sacraments that occurred at the different parishes are included within the records.
+The vital records include birth and baptismal records, marriage records, and death records.

 Ipswich, MA : First Church historical materials (17.11.I68.7 FIRC)